 COMPETITION ENTRANCE FEE:

 Major credit cards are accepted.
 Payment is required at the time of application submission (Click on "Apply Now" button to proceed).

 Winners will be notified by Friday, May 1st, 2020.

 Applicants chosen as winners are given their debut performance in Weill Recital Hall at Carnegie Hall as the First Prize.
-Multiple winners will be chosen in each division.
+One winner will be chosen in each division.

 "The Business of Music"